dhoconno/reporter/README.md

 Under the [Federal Advisory Committee Act](https://www.gsa.gov/policy-regulations/policy/federal-advisory-committee-management/legislation-and-regulations/federal-advisory-committee-act) study sections that review NIH grants need to be announced in the [Federal Register](https://www.federalregister.gov) at least 15 days before the study section meets.
 I parsed the meetings from Federal Register notices and created plots comparing the current year to the previous nine years.

 ## Awards terminated in accordance with the Presidential Memo "Radical Transparency About Wasteful Spending"
-Health and Human Services Tracking Accountability in Government Grants System (TAGGS) website has a link to a PDF of awards that have been terminated.
+The [Health and Human Services Tracking Accountability in Government Grants System (TAGGS) website](https://taggs.hhs.gov) has a link to a PDF of awards that have been terminated.
 The PDF is not easy to explore and does not contain context (e.g,. investigators, keywords) that may be useful for analysis.
-I created a [CSV](./HHS_Grants_Terminated.csv) with this information.
+I created a [CSV](./HHS_Grants_Terminated.csv) with that fetches this information from NIH RePORTER, where available.
+Many of the projects that do not have RePORTER information have additional information in TAGGS, however, there is not an API I can use to easily extract this information.
+If time permits, I might look into putting together a web scraper.

+I also built an in-line data explorer for searching and filtering.
+I'm not sure how best to plot this information but am open to requests.

 ## Latest Cumulative Award Count Plot
 ![Cumulative Awards Plot](./nih_awards.png)